bcgsc/sqlalchemy_hawq/README.md

 Partition arguments are
-RangePartition(column_name=str, start=int, end=int, every=int, subpartitions=[])
-ListPartition(column_name=str, columns=dict{value_to_partition_on:name_of_partition}, subpartitions=[]),
-where subpartitions is an array of RangeSubpartition and ListSubpartition.
+RangePartition(column_name=str, start=int, end=int, every=int, subpartitions=[]) or ListPartition(column_name=str, columns=dict{value_to_partition_on:name_of_partition}, subpartitions=[]),  where subpartitions is an array of RangeSubpartition and ListSubpartition.

 Subpartitions expect the same params as Partitions but without a nested subpartition array.

 Partition level is determined by the order of the subpartitions in the subpartition array.

 ---